 Director of Research Analysis at the University of Guelph

 Laura Beaupre is the Director, Research Analysis and Reporting in the Office of Research Services at the University of Guelph, a role she’s held since May 2017.
 In this role she: develops systems to evaluate and report on all aspects of the University’s performance; collects, synthesizes, curates, and analyzes research performance data from a variety of sources; and provides intelligence on research performance including grant successes, bibliometrics, and benchmarks.

 Research Specialist, Tampere University, Finland

-Laura is a Research Specialist working at the Research Development Services Unit at Tampere University.
+Laura is a Research Specialist working at the Research and Innovation Services at Tampere University.
 She is involved in the development, monitoring and reporting of research-related activities in accordance with the University’s strategy.
-To date, she’s been the project manager for three research assessment exercises, she chairs the Finnish working group for unifying the universities’ data submissions to international rankings and is an active member of the Finnish network for research support and administration (TUHA).
+She chairs the national expert panel for the culture of open scholarship and is a member of the Finn-ARMA executive committee.
 Laura’s expertise is in knowledge-based strategic planning.
 She is very familiar with different indicators of scientific productivity as well as methodologies of research assessment and university rankings.

 The group is currently being formed and representatives from all INORMS organisations are invited to join and help develop this important agenda.
 If you would be interested in participating, please contact Elizabeth directly at firstname.lastname@example.org.